 As a result of the proxy contest initiated by Findell Capital, we may incur substantial additional costs in connection with the solicitation of proxies.
-We have retained Innisfree M&A Incorporated ("Innisfree") to assist us in the solicitation of proxies for a fee of up to \$[•] plus out-of-pocket expenses.
-Innisfree expects that approximately [•] of its employees will assist in the solicitation.
+We have retained Innisfree M&A Incorporated ("Innisfree") to assist us in the solicitation of proxies for a fee of up to \$350,000 plus out-of-pocket expenses.
+Innisfree expects that approximately 25 of its employees will assist in the solicitation.
 Our expenses related to the solicitation of proxies from stockholders this year may substantially exceed those normally spent for an annual meeting of stockholders.
-Such additional costs are expected to approximately \$[•], exclusive of any costs related to any litigation in connection with the Annual Meeting.
+Such additional costs are expected to aggregate up to approximately \$1,150,000, exclusive of any costs related to any litigation in connection with the Annual Meeting.
 The actual amount could be higher or lower depending on the facts and circumstances arising in connection with this solicitation.
-These additional solicitation costs are expected to include: the fee payable to our proxy solicitor; increased mailing costs, such as the costs of additional mailings of solicitation material to stockholders, including printing costs, mailing costs and the reimbursement of reasonable expenses of banks, brokerage houses and other agents incurred in forwarding solicitation materials to beneficial owners of common stock; and the costs of retaining an independent inspector of election.
-To date, we have incurred approximately \$[•] of these solicitation costs.
+These additional solicitation material to stockholders, including printing costs, mailing costs and the reimbursement of reasonable expenses of banks, brokerage houses and other agents incurred in forwarding solicitation materials to beneficial owners of common stock, fees payable to our strategic communications advisor; and the costs of retaining an independent inspector of election.
+To date, we have incurred approximately \$370,000 of these solicitation costs.